jstitch/st_roguelike/README.md

 - Intersection between rooms is done just for rectangular ones.
 Should be generalized for other geometrics too.

-- Implement map generation for other types than the Dungeon2 one.
+- Implement map generation for other types than the Dungeon2 one (Currently the possibility to load predesigned levels from text files has been included).

 - Implement __str__ method for the world.level.Level class.
 This
   should draw the complete map of the level.
 It should be supported by